Venice Airport Boats

 Linea Blu or Blue Line (Airport-San Marco-Stazione Marittima), with intermediate stops at Murano Colonna, Fondamenta Nove, Ospedale, Bacini, Lido, Arsenale, San Zaccaria, San Marco, Zattere, and Giudecca (Hilton Molino Stucky) before reaching the Marittima cruise terminal.

-Linea Arancio or Orange Line (Airport-San Marco) with intermediate stops at Fondamenta Nove, Madonna Dell-Orto, Guglie, San Stae, Rialto, and Sant'Angelo.
+Linea Arancio or Orange Line (Airport-Rialto-San Marco) with intermediate stops at Fondamenta Nove, Madonna Dell-Orto, Guglie, San Stae, Rialto, and Sant'Angelo.

-Linea Rossa or Red Line (Airport-Lido), with stops at Murano Museo and the main Lido station (S.M.E.) on its way to Lido Casino.
+Linea Rossa or Red Line (Airport-Lido-San Marco), a seasonal route with stops at Murano Museo and the Lido di Venezia on its way to San Marco.
+This line normally operates from the end of April until early November.

 Adult one-way fares range from 8 to 15 euros, depending on distance, with a reduction for roundtrips on some routes.
 "Time tickets" (24 or 72 hours) are also available.